Nicole D. Peeler

 Nicole D. Peeler (born August 24, 1978) is an American author and educator, who wrote the Jane True – Tempest urban fantasy series.

 Biography

 Nicole Peeler has a B.A. in English Literature, Magna Cum Laude from Boston University and a Ph.D. in English Literature from the University of Edinburgh.
-She was an Assistant Professor of English Literature at the Louisiana State University in Shreveport.
-Currently, she is teaching in Greensburg, Pennsylvania at Seton Hill University.
+She was an Assistant Professor of English Literature at Louisiana State University in Shreveport.
+Currently, she is teaching in Greensburg, Pennsylvania, at Seton Hill University.